icub-tech-iit/study-encoders/emulated_quadrature_encoder/readme.md

 # **HOW TO USE AUX_AMC_TEST_17642 TO SIMULATE DIGITAL SIGNALS FROM AN INCREMENTAL ENCODER.**

 # 1. Introduction
 If you are reading this document you are probably trying to simulate a pair of digital signals such as those that an incremental encoder generates.
-What you need to know now is that this set-up is designed to provide just 2 quadrature square wave signals and their index.
+What you need to know now is that this setup is designed to provide just 2 quadrature square wave signals and their index.
-Through this set-up you will also be able to simulate some error cases to validate the strength of your device's reading.
+Through this setup you will also be able to simulate some error cases to validate the strength of your device's reading.
 In particular, reference is made to the case of:

 -	**Index error**
 -	**Index missing**
--	**Index loss**
+-	**CH B Missing**
--	**CH loss**
+-	**CPR error**

 We will see these situations in more detail.
 Normally, what you try to reproduce then is exactly this behavior: